 To learn more about their professional responsibilities, we asked LEOs how much of their time is dedicated to elections.
 We wanted to know whether election-related matters made up all, most, or less than half of their workload.
-In our surveys respondents were more or less evenly split overall, with about a third of LEOs providing affirmative answers in each category.
+In our surveys, respondents were more or less evenly split overall, with about a third of LEOs providing affirmative answers in each category.
 For those with varied workloads, these non-election related tasks could include maintaining vital records (i.e., birth and death certificates), recording (e.g., documents indicating liens on property), business records, and court filings.

 We find important differences by jurisdiction size, with a decrease in the share of election responsibilities as jurisdiction size also decreases.
-In 2018, for example, 79% of LEOs from the smallest jurisdictions said that elections constitute less than half of their workload, while 77% of LEOs from the largest jurisdictions reported that elections constituted all or almost all of their workload.
-Similarly in 2019, 73% of LEOs from the smallest jurisdictions answered that elections constitute less than half their workload, while 80% of LEOs from the largest jurisdictions answered that elections constituted all or almost all of their workload.
+In 2020, for example, 54% of LEOs from the smallest jurisdictions said that elections constitute less than half of their workload, while 78% of LEOs from the largest jurisdictions reported that elections constituted all or almost all of their workload.
+For jurisdictions with 5,000 or more registered voters, LEO workload becomes much more focused on elections as the primary task.

 In order to better understand these jurisdictional differences we included a series of job satisfaction and experience questions.
-In 2019, the survey asked LEOs how they felt about their sense of accomplishment, their workload, and their work-life balance.
+In 2020, the LEO survey again asked LEOs how they felt about their sense of accomplishment, their workload, and their worklife balance.
 The items asked them to indicate agreement or disagreement with these statements: